Patrice Faure

 Patrice Faure (born 1967) is a French civil servant.
-He is the current representative of the Co-Prince of Andorra, Emmanuel Macron, serving since November 2024.
+He served as representative of the Co-Prince of Andorra, Emmanuel Macron, serving from November 2024 until November 2025.
 He previously served as Macron's chief of staff and as the High Commissioner of the Republic in New Caledonia, among other roles.

 Biography

 Faure was born in 1967 in Crest, Drôme, France.
 He attended the École militaire interarmes and École d'état-major and holds master's degrees in mathematics and history.
 He was trained at the National Active Non-Commissioned Officers School from 1986 to 1987 and was a non-commissioned officer from 1987 to 1991, then an officer for the French Army from 1991 to 2001.
 He commanded a unit of 155 paratroopers and taught at the École spéciale militaire de Saint-Cyr from 1996 to 1998.

 In 2002, Faure joined the Directorate-General for External Security (DGSE), France's intelligence agency, and worked there until becoming a deputy chief of staff in the Ministry of Overseas France in 2004.
 In 2006, he was moved to Mayotte and became the chief of staff to the Prefect of Mayotte.
 After two years, he returned to France and was named the chief of staff to the Minister of the Overseas.
 He later worked 18 months in the private sector.

 In October 2011, Faure entered the Directorate of Civil Security and Crisis Management.
 He became Secretary General for the department of Ille-et-Vilaine in July 2014 and then served as a director for the Paris Police Prefecture starting in July 2016.
 In August 2017, he was appointed as the Prefect of French Guiana.
 As Prefect of French Guiana, he focused on combating drug trafficking and illegal mining, and dealt with the aftermath of a social unrest that "paralyzed the region," according to La Première.
 After having served two years in French Guiana, he was appointed the Prefect of Morbihan on 10 July 2019.